sparkfun/Gram_Piano/readme.md

 =========================

-The Capacitive Touch Keyboard is a soldering kit that allows you to create and play all the notes of a major scale and outputs sound through a buzzer.
-It can also be
+The Capacitive Touch Keyboard is a soldering kit that allows you to create and play all the notes of the C major scale and outputs sound through a PCB Speaker.
+It can also be adapted to have its inputs trigger notes of other scales, octaves or even melodies.

-This board was created in Eagle v6.0.2, this firmware was created in Arduino v1.0.1
+This board was created in Eagle v6.0.2, this firmware was created in Arduino v1.x.

 Repository Contents
 -------------------